 Security operation surrounding Queen’s funeral ‘biggest the UK has ever seen’

-The scale surpasses the operation for the Platinum Jubilee weekend and the London 2012 Olympics.
+The scale surpassed the operation for the Platinum Jubilee weekend and the London 2012 Olympics.

-The day of the Queen’s funeral marks the climax of what is being regarded as the biggest security operation the UK has ever seen.
+The day of the Queen’s funeral marked the climax of what is being regarded as the biggest security operation the UK has ever seen.

-Huge crowds, royalty and a long list of world leaders as well as other dignitaries will all need to be kept safe as part of the mammoth job facing thousands of police officers.
+Huge crowds, royalty and a long list of world leaders and other dignitaries all needed to be kept safe as part of the mammoth job facing thousands of police officers.

-Metropolitan Police Deputy Assistant Commissioner Stuart Cundy said “nothing can compare” to the “hugely complex” task, describing it as the “largest policing operation” in the Met’s history.
-Monday signals the “final and most complex phase” of the operation after the death of the monarch, he said.
+Metropolitan Police Deputy Assistant Commissioner Stuart Cundy said “nothing can compare” with the “hugely complex” task, describing it as the “largest policing operation” in the Met’s history.

+Monday signalled the “final and most complex phase” of the operation after the death of the Queen, he said.

-The scale surpasses the operation for the Platinum Jubilee weekend and the London 2012 Olympics, which saw up to 10,000 police officers on duty per day.
+The scale surpassed the operation for the Platinum Jubilee weekend and the London 2012 Olympics, which saw up to 10,000 police officers on duty per day.

-It is also the largest global protection operation dealt with by the force, with world leaders, dignitaries and other VIPs attending the state funeral.
+It was also the largest global protection operation dealt with by the force, with world leaders, dignitaries and other VIPs attending the state funeral.

-Former counter-terrorism police chief Nick Aldworth said it is “probably the biggest operation that we’re likely to mount in the UK”.
+Former counter-terrorism police chief Nick Aldworth said it was “probably the biggest operation that we’re likely to mount in the UK”.

 It comes at a time when the country’s terrorism threat level stands at “substantial”, meaning an attack is “likely”.

-Police and security services will be alert to the prospect of knife attacks, bombs being detonated, and all other possible terror threats or incidents.
+Police and security services were alert to the prospect of knife attacks, bombs being detonated, and all other possible terror threats or incidents.

+So-called lone actor terrorism, in particular knife attacks, are now considered the main threat.

-Members of the public have been urged to report any suspicious behaviour, with security experts describing potential terrorists among the crowds as people who would seem “blatantly out of place” and uninterested in ceremonial events.
+Members of the public were urged to report any suspicious behaviour, with security experts describing potential terrorists among the crowds as people who would seem “blatantly out of place” and uninterested in ceremonial events.

-The risk of a threat is “fairly high” particularly when the Charles III comes into contact with crowds, according to a royal security expert.
+The risk of a threat is “fairly high” particularly when Charles comes into contact with crowds, according to a royal security expert.

-Mr Aitch said such scenarios, particularly when the person in question is greeting people, are “very difficult” because it “only takes a split second for someone in the crowd to come out with a knife or someone to come out and lunge for whatever reason.
-And you are on the backfoot immediately.”

-But he added: “Part of being a policeman, part of the training, is understanding people, understanding mannerisms.
-So they are accustomed to that role.”

-As of Friday morning, more than 30 arrests had been made as part of the operation for a range of offences, Mr Cundy said.
+As of 5pm on Monday, 67 arrests had been made as part of the operation for a range of offences, the Met said.

-Since then a man has been charged with a public order offence and is due in court after an alleged disturbance by the Queen’s coffin in Westminster Hall.
-Another man has appeared in court facing allegations he sexually assaulted two women who were in the queue to attend the Queen’s lying in state.
+More than 3,000 officers from almost every force in the country were helping police in London.

-Armed police, motorbike escort riders, officers carrying out patrols on horseback, dog teams and the marine unit are among the specialist teams involved.
+Armed police, motorbike escort riders, officers carrying out patrols on horseback, dog teams and the marine unit were among the specialist teams involved.

-Rooftop snipers would be in place while the cortege is moving, accompanied by a helicopter escort anywhere outside of the capital, Mr Aldworth said.
+Rooftop snipers were in place while the cortege was moving, accompanied by a helicopter escort anywhere outside of the capital, Mr Aldworth said.

-There are more than 22 miles of barriers in central London alone to control crowds and keep key areas secure.
+There were more than 22 miles of barriers in central London alone to control crowds and keep key areas secure.

-Around 2,300 police officers will oversee the Queen’s final journey from Westminster Abbey to Windsor Castle.
-Around a thousand will line the route, alongside military personnel, from the Abbey to Wellington Arch while the Queen’s coffin is carried from the service by gun carriage.
+About 2,300 police officers were in place to oversee the Queen’s final journey from Westminster Abbey to Windsor Castle.

+About a thousand lined the route, alongside military personnel, from the Abbey to Wellington Arch while the Queen’s coffin was carried from the service by gun carriage.

+There was also a considerable police presence in Windsor ahead of the Queen’s committal later in the day.

-In the Berkshire town, drones have been used to monitor crowds, vehicle barriers are in place and there will be “airport-style” security checks like screening arches and bag searches.
+In the Berkshire town, drones were used to monitor crowds, vehicle barriers were in place and there were “airport-style” security checks like screening arches and bag searches.

 Register for free to continue reading